Going nuclear: Should nations unilaterally decide? | DW | 06.01.2022

 The petition against the Belgian plants drew a definitive response from the European Commission on the issue of national versus transboundary jurisdiction

-"The decision to operate a nuclear power plant remains with the Member State, which is also responsible for ensuring its safe operation," wrote the EC in 2018.
+"The decision to operate a nuclear power plant remains with the Member State, which is also responsible for ensuring its safe operation," wrote the Commission in 2018.

 That decision is playing out with France's unilateral decision to extend the life of its ageing nuclear infrastructure; and President Emanuel Macron's recent announcement that France will invest in "groundbreaking" small modular reactors as part of its commitment to reduce CO2 emissions.